codac-team/pyIbex/doc/source/index.rst

 Welcome to pyIbex's documentation!
 ==================================

-pyIbex is a python library, based on Ibex-lib, for solving non linear problem using Interval Arithmetic tools.
+pyIbex is a python library, based on Ibex-lib, for solving non linear problems using Interval Arithmetic tools.
-It aims at providing fast access to the core part of Ibex ( Interval, Contractors, Separators ,...) and facilitating the development and the integration of experimental algorithm.
+It aims at providing fast access to the core part of Ibex ( Interval, Contractors, Separators ,...) and facilitating the development and the integration of experimental algorithms.

-.. warning:: Since version 1.5, *pyIbex* module have been renamed to *pyibex*
+.. warning:: Since version 1.5, *pyIbex* module has been renamed *pyibex*

 Contents: